 In Dallas (DFW), the airport has clearly made a lot of changes, including distancing markers at security lines, many closed non-essential shops and restaurants, and new plexiglass shields for workers.
 It was odd that we had to push open doors with our hands to get to the immigration area from the gate though and for the first time since I’ve gotten it, Global Entry was close to useless.
 Everyone was routed into the same snaking, single-file immigration line to approach the counters, Global Entry or not, American or foreign.
 It was comforting to see someone wiping down the plastic bins at the security gate though.

 Throughout the airport in Dallas, it seemed there was no universal policy about masks.
+(Update – this changed in January 2021 after Biden took office, with masks required in every federal building.)
 As in Leon, almost none of the guys pushing wheelchairs around was wearing one–even though they’re dealing with the most vulnerable passengers.
 Some of the food workers didn’t have it over their nose.
 I saw three American employees without masks on (though not at my gate).
 Many travelers were not wearing masks while moving around the airport, especially the portly Texans with camo Crocs and man boobs.

 You have to take a train between terminals in Dallas and those cars get too crowded for comfort.
 Then a group of yahoos will come on in packs, talking loudly with no face coverings and acting like they’re in safe New Zealand instead of “we blew it” Texas.